rewonc/rewonc.github.io-deprecated/_posts/2014-11-06-A-thousand-nails-and-three-threads-2.markdown

 ![Little doggy woggy]({{ site.url }}/img/dogCMYK.png)

+This is a dog again, if you can't tell.
 This isn't that impressive, but at least it's drawing colors that we can recreate in real life now.

 ##Switching to area averages for estimating darkness